michaelkreeger/michaels-toolbox/Agile/PairProgrammingReferences.md

 "Pairing is the best way, by far, to share knowledge between team members and prevent knowledge silos from forming.
 It is the best way to make sure that nobody on the team is indispensable."

 Start reading this book for free: https://a.co/9OdjEcO

+I thought of you when I read this quote from "Clean Agile: Back to Basics (Robert C. Martin Series)" by Martin Robert C. -

+"Pairing is a form of code review, but with a significant advantage.
+The pairing programmers are co-authors during the time they are pairing.
+They see older code and review it as a matter of course, but with the intention of authoring new code.
+Thus, the review is not simply a static check to ensure that the team’s coding standards are applied.
+Rather, it is a dynamic review of the current state of the code with an eye to where the code needs to be in the near future."

+Start reading this book for free: https://a.co/52ExH2L